 - Depending on species, maturity, and sex, they can reach up to 2,500 pounds.

-- They can smell you from up to five kilometers away, so creeping upon them isn’t straightforward.
+- They can smell you up to five kilometers away, so creeping upon them isn’t straightforward.

-- They can also detect frequencies that you can’t, and they could be receiving alerts from other cows, which are blatant signals of your proximity.
+- They can also detect frequencies that you can’t, and they could receive alerts from other cows, which are blatant signals of your proximity.

 - Humans can make cows nervous, particularly if they have babies.
-They aren’t ordinarily hostile, but they may quickly injure a human and defend their offspring if spooked.
+They aren’t ordinarily hostile but may quickly injure a human and defend their offspring if spooked.

-- They can and do stampedes (approximately 22 people are killed per year in the United States), and they can run faster than expected (at least 40 km per hour), so don’t blame me if one chases you down!
+- They can and do stampedes (approximately 22 people are killed annually in the United States), and they can run faster than expected (at least 40 km per hour), so don’t blame me if one chases you down!

 To Wrap Up

 Even if you question a group of non-farmers concerning cow tipping, there will be plenty of people of faith.
 So here is the deal: People claim it is conceivable, but there is no evidence to substantiate their claims.

 If we are honest, there is more Yeti clip on the internet than cow-tipping evidence.
 In the age of cell phones, this raises red flags.